Threshold Regression in Heterogeneous Panel Data with Interactive Fixed Effects: A Semi-Homogeneous Threshold Regression Model

 \section{A Semi-Homogeneous Threshold Regression Model}

-The previous heterogeneous model used cross-sectional data to eliminate the unobserved IFE.
+In the previous fully heterogeneous model we used cross-sectional data only to eliminate the unobserved IFE.
 However, a large cross-section dimension can bring additional benefits when some parameters are assumed to be the same across units.
-These benefits include faster convergence rates and more efficient estimation, and are especially valuable for threshold regression, where estimating the threshold parameter can be challenging if there are not many time series observations in each regime.
+These benefits include faster convergence rates and more efficient estimation.
 Here we consider a special case of \eqref{basicmodel} with $\gamma_i=\gamma$:

-This model lies in between the fully heterogeneous model \eqref{basicmodel} and the fully homogeneous model of \cite{miao2020panel1}.We call it ``semi-homogeneous'' and in Section 7 we present an information criterion that allows distinguishing between models \eqref{basicmodel} and \eqref{homobasicmodel}.
+This model lies in between the fully heterogeneous model \eqref{basicmodel} and the fully homogeneous model of \cite{miao2020panel1}.
+We call it ``semi-homogeneous'' and in the supplementary appendix we include a BIC-type criterion that can choose between models \eqref{basicmodel} and \eqref{homobasicmodel}.

 The combination of a common $\gamma$ and unit-specific $\beta_i$ and $\delta_i$ creates complications for parameter identification.
 The identification assumption \ref{ass:identification} implies that all units need enough time series observations in both regimes; explicitly $\sum_{t=1}^{T} \mathbb{I}\{q_{i,t} \leq \gamma\} > 0$ and $\sum_{t=1}^{T} \mathbb{I}\{q_{i,t} > \gamma\} > 0$, for every unit $i$.
 However, if the supports of $q_{i,t}$ and $q_{j,t}$, for $i \neq j$, are disjoint, then the aforementioned condition will not hold and either $\delta_i$ or $\delta_j$ will not be identified.
 Consider, for example, the impact of government expenditure on economic growth.
 The UK's General government final consumption expenditure (\% of GDP) varies between 16\% to 22\% from 1973 to 2021, while that of Mexico in the same period varies between 8\% to 12\%.
-Therefore, there is no common $\gamma$ that creates two regimes in both countries, and hence one of the $\delta$'s will not be identified.
+Therefore, there is no common $\gamma$ that creates two regimes in both countries, and hence one of the $\delta_i$'s will not be identified.